ahmed-abdellatif/php-ecommerce-store/README.md

+# PHP

-# Running php applications :running:
+# How to serve php web applications :running:
 To run php application locally you will need to set up a local testing server, such as MAMP or XAMPP.
 This isn't a difficult process at all, both local server solutions have an easy-to-use front end user-interface.